2024 NBA Finals: General

-This was the first playoff meeting between the Celtics and the Mavericks, as well as all teams from the Greater Boston and Dallas–Fort Worth areas in any of the four major North American sports leagues.
-It was also the third Finals appearance for the Celtics where they played a team from Texas, as they previously did so defeating the Houston Rockets in the 1981 and 1986 Finals.
-The 1986 victory was the second-most-recent championship for Boston entering the 2024 Finals.
-Boston won both their meetings against Dallas in the regular season, and led the Mavericks by 14 games between their records.

-The Mavericks were the fifth team in NBA history to reach the Finals and to not hold home-court advantage in any round, the last team to do so being the eighth-seeded Miami Heat in 2023.
+This was the first playoff meeting between the Celtics and the Mavericks, as well as for all teams from the Greater Boston and Dallas–Fort Worth areas in any of the four major North American sports leagues.
+It was also the third Finals appearance for the Celtics where they played a team from Texas, as they previously defeated the Houston Rockets in the 1981 and 1986 Finals.
+Boston won both their meetings against Dallas in the regular season, and finished 14 games better than the Mavericks in the regular season.
+The Mavericks were the fifth team in NBA history to reach the Finals without holding home-court advantage in any round, the last team to do so being the eighth-seeded Miami Heat in 2023.
 Out of those five, only one, the Rockets in 1995, won the championship.
-If the Mavericks were to have won, they would have become the 11th NBA team to win multiple championship titles.
+Had the Mavericks won, they would have become the 11th NBA team to win multiple championship titles.

 Boston Celtics

-Head coach Joe Mazzulla led the Celtics to the Finals, becoming the youngest ever to do so.
+Head coach Joe Mazzulla led the Celtics to the Finals, tying Bill Russell as the youngest ever to do so.

-After losing the 2022 NBA Finals, the Boston Celtics were defeated in the 2023 Eastern Conference Finals in seven games after mounting a failed 3–0 comeback attempt.
+After losing the 2022 NBA Finals to the Golden State Warriors, the Boston Celtics were defeated in the 2023 Eastern Conference Finals in seven games after mounting a failed attempt to overcome a 3–0 series deficit.
 During the off-season, the Celtics were involved in a trade which sent out longtime guard Marcus Smart in exchange for Kristaps Porziņģis.
 They also acquired defensive guard Jrue Holiday while trading away Robert Williams III, Malcolm Brogdon and two first-round draft picks.
 The retooled roster was once again led by the 'Jays', the longtime duo of Jayson Tatum and Jaylen Brown, with support from the two-way backcourt of Holiday and Derrick White and rotating centers Porziņģis and Al Horford.

-With an offense prioritizing three-point-shooting and a versatile roster of defenders, the Celtics dominated throughout the season, winning all of their first 20 games at home, permanently occupying the first seed position of the Eastern Conference since mid-November, and finishing with a league-best 64–18 record and the highest Eastern Conference win percentage since the 2012–13 Miami Heat's.
-Boston set numerous records during the season, such as having the highest offensive rating in NBA history at 123.2, tying the third-best net rating in NBA history at 11.6, having the widest margin of wins between the first and second seeds in the Eastern Conference since 1976 at 14 games, outscoring teams by an average of 11.3 points per game, the fifth-widest margin in NBA history, and having the highest points per possession (1.22) in league history.
+The Celtics prioritized three-point-shooting offensively while maintaining a versatile roster of defenders.
+They dominated throughout the season, winning all of their first 20 games at home, permanently occupying the first seed position in the Eastern Conference from mid-November onwards, and finishing with a league-best 64–18 record; the highest Eastern Conference win percentage since the 2012–13 Miami Heat.
+Boston set numerous records during the season.
+They had the highest offensive rating in NBA history at 123.2, tied the third-best net rating in NBA history at 11.6, the fifth-widest margin of outscoring their opponents by an average of 11.3 points per game, and the highest points per possession (1.22) in league history.
+They also had the widest margin of wins between the first and second seeds in the Eastern Conference since 1976 at 14 games.